 - Make your bed

 It also helps to know what times during the day you are most alert and cogent – and limiting your “shopping hours” to these times when you’re more likely to make good decisions.
 Maybe you’re like a windup toy in the morning and your senses are acute in the day, but your brain turns to slush as the day wears on.
 If that’s the case, try doing your shopping (in person and online) earlier in the day.

 Or didn’t get enough sleep last night?
 Suffering from a hangover?
 If your brain feels like muck, you’re apt to have poor judgment and have trouble regulating your impulses, which can make it harder to control your spending.
 If you can, hold off on any purchases until you’ve had some time to recover.

 Try batch spending

 Wait 30 days if you can, and after that wait period, see how you feel.
-Then group your items and buy these groups of items in batches.
+Then, go through your list and if you still feel strongly about something, get it.
 If you have an account with us, you can set up a Goal to save up for a mini shopping spree.
 That way, you’ll purchase things that have a purpose and with a focused intent.

 Disclaimer: Hey!
 Welcome to our disclaimer.
 Here’s what you need to know to safely consume this blog post: Any outbound links in this post will take you away from Simple.com, to external sites in the wilds of the internet; neither Simple nor our partner bank, BBVA Compass, endorse any linked-to websites; and we didn’t pay/barter with/bribe anyone to appear in this post.
 And as much as we wish we could control the cost of things, any prices in this article are just estimates.
 Actual prices are up to retailers, manufacturers, and other people who’ve been granted magical powers over digits and dollar signs.